 C4.3.12.2.
 Factors Determining Classification.
 The primary factors considered by the State, USD(P), and the Director, DSCA, in requiring classification of FMS information are: whether the purchaser considers the information to be classified, the extent to which disclosure of the information would reveal the purchaser’s order of battle, taking into consideration the nature and quantity of defense articles sold and the degree to which the purchaser relies on the United States as a source of military supply; the extent to which disclosure of the information could be expected to stimulate demands by third countries upon the United States or upon other supplying nations for defense articles, thus encouraging global or regional instability or fostering an arms race; and to prevent unauthorized disclosure of the fact that a specific defense article is or may be sold to a particular foreign government.

 C4.3.13.
-U.S. industry may request defense articles and services from the DoD to support a DCS to a foreign country or international organization.
+Department of Defense Support to Direct Commercial Sales.
+U.S. industry may request defense articles and services from the DoD to support a DCS to a partner or international organization.
 Defense articles and/or services provided to U.S. industry must be accomplished pursuant to applicable statutory authority including AECA, section 30 (22 U.S.C.
-2770), which authorizes the sale of defense articles or defense services to U.S. companies at not less than their estimated replacement cost (or actual cost in the case of services) for incorporation into end items to be sold by such company on a direct commercial basis to a friendly foreign country or international organization.
-Section C11.5. further clarifies authorized DoD support (articles or services) under this section.
+2770), which authorizes the sale of defense articles or defense services to U.S. companies at not less than their estimated replacement cost (or actual cost in the case of services) for incorporation into end items to be sold by such company on a direct commercial basis to a friendly partner or international organization.
+Appendix 8, Section 30 Sales further clarifies authorized DoD support (articles or services) under this section.
 It is important that defense industry representatives identify early in the DCS planning process whether support from the DoD will be required.
 If DoD support is deemed necessary, meetings with DoD representatives should be arranged to discuss the level of support required and the method for funding the associated costs.

 The Foreign Military Sales (FMS) program transfers defense articles and services to eligible countries and international organizations.
 Arms Export Control Act (AECA) section 47 (22 U.S.C.
 2794) defines the terms “defense article” and “defense service.”
 The U.S. Munitions List (USML) (22 CFR part 121) designates specific items that fall into these categories and includes an asterisk (*) by Significant Military Equipment (SME).
 Any item of SME that has a nonrecurring research and development cost of more than $50 million or a total production cost of more than $200 million is considered Major Defense Equipment (MDE).
 See Chapter 9 and Appendix 1 for the rules and charges regarding Nonrecurring Cost Recoupment (NCR) charges for MDE.